Analysis of multiscale integrators for multiple attractors and irreversible Langevin samplers: Introduction

 \section{Introduction}

-The main focus of this work is numerical integrators for stochastic differential equations (SDEs) with multiscale coefficients.
-SDEs have been used ubiquitously in many areas to model dynamical systems under random perturbations due to e.g., extrinsic noises caused by thermal fluctuations, the degrees of freedom that are not explicitly tracked by the system, or perhaps some intrinsic randomness of the system.
-Due to their wide applications, numerical solution to SDEs has been an active area of research in numerical analysis and applied probability.

-While our results can be used in other scenarios, the main motivation of this work is to design numerical integrators for SDEs arising from recent works on irreversible Langevin sampling \cites{HwangMaSheu2005,ReyBelletSpiliopoulos2014,ReyBelletSpiliopoulos2015}.
-In those works, an irreversible drift term is added to the overdamped Langevin dynamics (details will be specified in section~\ref{sec:hmm}), and it is proved that under the proper assumptions the sampling efficiency increases as the magnitude of the irreversible drift goes to infinity, which is validated by numerical studies, see \cites{ReyBelletSpiliopoulos2014,ReyBelletSpiliopoulos2015,DuncanPavliotisLelievre2016}.
-However, at the same time, when a large irreversible drift is added to the original overdamped Langevin equation, the stiffness of the system is inevitably increased, and thus prevents the application of standard numerical integrators to the resulting systems.
+The main focus of this work is numerical integrators for stochastic differential equations (SDEs) with multiscale coefficients, with the focus on irreversible first order (overdamped) Langevin dynamics with additive noise.
+The main motivation of this work is to design numerical integrators for SDEs arising from recent works on irreversible Langevin samplers \cites{HwangMaSheu2005,ReyBelletSpiliopoulos2014,ReyBelletSpiliopoulos2015}.
+In those works, an irreversible drift term is added to the overdamped Langevin dynamics (details will be specified in section~\ref{sec:hmm}), and it is proved that under the proper assumptions the sampling efficiency increases as the magnitude of the irreversible drift goes to infinity, which is validated by numerical studies, see \cites{ReyBelletSpiliopoulos2014,ReyBelletSpiliopoulos2015,DuncanPavliotisLelievre2016, DuncanPavliotisZygalakis2017}.
+However, at the same time, when a strong irreversible drift is added to the original overdamped Langevin equation, the stiffness of the system is inevitably increased, and thus prevents the application of standard numerical integrators to the resulting systems.
 The goal of this work is to study multiscale integrators that allow to enlarge the magnitude of the irreversible drift without having to sacrifice the stability of the numerical algorithm.

 For SDEs with multiscale coefficients, it is well understood that we shall take into account the multiscale structure in order to design better integrators (see e.g., the books \cite{PavliotisStuart:08, E:11}).
 The key idea is to use the averaged limit of the SDE when the scale is well separated.
 Hence, it is not necessary to accurately resolve the scales of the original system, but we can rather work with the averaged limit.
 This has been the underlying principle of the heterogeneous multiscale methods (HMM) \cite{EEngquist:03, HMMReview1, HMMReview2}, in particular see \cite{EVE:03, EVE:07, ELiuVE:05} for its applications to stochastic differential equations.
 Other numerical approaches for stiff SDEs were also developed in \cite{AbdulleCirilli:08, AbdulleLi:08, TaoOwhadiMarsden2010, BurrageTian:01, AbdulleZygalakis:12, GivonKevrekidisKupferman:06}.